 Administrative Class Leave

-Students placed on Administrative Class Leave are removed from all classes scheduled to begin in the future, pending verification of their identity.
-Students who are placed on Administrative Class Leave based on the need to verify identity will have up to 14 days from their last date of attendance to provide the requested documentation to the Registrar’s Office.
-If the student fails to provide the documentation necessary to verify their identity, he or she will be administratively withdrawn from the University.
-Students who have been administratively withdrawn for failure to authenticate their identity who are seeking to re-enroll in the University will be required to provide the necessary verification of identity prior to reapplying and may be subject to student conduct sanctions dependent upon the circumstances surrounding their failure to authenticate identity in a timely manner.
+Students who are placed on Administrative Class Leave are administratively withdrawn from the University, until such time that their identity is authenticated.
+Students seeking to re-enroll in the University following Administrative Class Leave will be required to provide the necessary verification of identity prior to reapplying and may be subject to student conduct sanctions dependent upon the circumstances surrounding their failure to authenticate identity in a timely manner.
 The University may also deny or rescind admission to any student who fails to verify his or her identity or if the University determines to have engaged in identity related fraud or theft.

 Emergency Administrative Leave

-In situations requiring immediate action, and after consultation with concerned individuals (e.g., students, faculty, administrators, other staff members, internship, or student teaching supervisors, etc.), Conduct Administrator or designee may place the student on an emergency administrative leave.
-Students placed on emergency administrative leave are removed from all current and future courses.
+In situations requiring immediate action, and after consultation with concerned individuals (e.g., students, faculty, administrators, other staff members, internship, or student teaching supervisors, etc.), the Conduct Administrator or designee may place the student on an emergency administrative leave.
+Students placed on Emergency Administrative Leave are removed from all current and future courses.